 What is Donburi?

-Donburi (どんぶり) is a versatile dish which literally means “rice bowl” in Japanese.
-In a nutshell, it’s rice with something on top.
+Donburi (どんぶり) is a versatile dish which literally means "rice bowl" in Japanese.
+In a nutshell, it's rice in a bowl, with something on top.

 Popular donburi dishes include